 On the very first day we visited the dens in April 2011, we spotted Woody, basking in a popular spot with several other snakes, including some little ones that were born the previous summer.
 One of these juveniles turned out to be Woody’s baby, Adam.

-Although it is not unusual to see adult and juvenile rattlesnakes basking together, Woody’s interest in Adam is striking.
+Although it is not unusual to see adult and juvenile rattlesnakes basking together, Woody seemed to be particularly interested in Adam.
 Does her maternal regard for her offspring’s well-being extend beyond the nest?
 If her mothering is genetic and beneficial to Adam, then such care could evolve.
-We have seen similar behavior in another female, following a juvenile from the previous year’s nest (see this post for another example of this behavior).
+We observed similar behavior in another female, Eve, following a juvenile from the previous year’s nest (see this post for more on that).

 Many underestimate the wonders and complexity of the natural world, especially when it comes to snakes.
 The more we remain open to the possibilities of nature, the more we will be able to see.
-Even though some of their greatest admirers denied it, rattlesnakes can be caring mothers.
+Early rattlesnake admirers dismissed maternal care for mere coincidence, but these moms make big sacrifices for their young both before and after birth.
+With this window of understanding now open, what more will we discover about the social lives of snakes?

 de Waal, F. B. M. 1997.
 Are we in anthropodenial?
 Discover 18:50-53.